morrownr/8812au-20210629/README.md

 * TRENDnet TEW-805UB
 * Numerous adapters that are based on the supported chipset.

+Note: If you are looking for information about what adapter to buy, click [here](https://github.com/morrownr/USB-WiFi) and look for Main Menu item 2 which will show information about and links to recommended adapters.

 ### Installation Information

 Warning: Installing multiple out-of-kernel drivers for the same hardware